 In the early 1990s, a series of actions taken by scholars in the United States effectively broke the monopoly of the Israeli Department of Antiquities and the École Biblique and all of the texts discovered to that point were published.
 Most scrolls are now housed in a museum in Israel and are available to view online.

 To date none of the Dead Sea Scrolls have said anything about Jesus or his movement: they seem to comprise the centuries-old library of sectarian Jewish group that had a settlement in the desert outside of Jerusalem.
-In addition to biblical books the Scrolls contain parabiblical literature, in Hebrew and Aramaic, rules for sectarian life, and anticipation of the coming war of the end times.
+In addition to biblical books the Scrolls contain parabiblical literature, in Hebrew and Aramaic, rules for sectarian life, and apocalyptic texts written in anticipation of the coming war of the end times.
 This lack of explicit connection to earliest Christianity has not stopped both scholars and popular writers, since the 1960s, of positing a deep connection between the Dead Sea community and Christianity and of maintaining a hope (or fear) that some new "Dead Sea Scroll" might emerge that speaks directly to Christian origins.
 New scrolls (some forgeries, some possibly authentic) do continue to appear on the antiquities market and the State of Israel continues to sponsor archaeological searches in the area along the Dead Sea.

 The timing of these "discoveries" has given them a complicated role in the U.S. biblical imaginary, linked to various hopes and fears, and conspiracies, about Zionism, the Jewishness of Jesus, and the middle eastern origins of the New Testament.